-Steroids should not be injected when there is infection in the area to be injected or elsewhere in the body.
-If a joint is already severely destroyed, injections are not likely to benefit.
+Steroids should not be injected when there is an infection in the area to be injected or elsewhere in the body.
+If a joint is already severely destroyed, injections are not likely to help.

 Before a joint is injected with a steroid, joint fluid may be removed for testing.
 Testing the joint fluid is especially important if the diagnosis is uncertain.
 Steroid injections often reduce joint inflammation, helping preserve joint structure and function.

-Frequent steroid injections, more often than once every 3 or 4 months, are not recommended because of the increased risk of weakening tissues in the treated area.
+Frequent steroid injections, more often than once every three or four months, are not recommended because of the increased risk of weakening tissues in the treated area.